 While multiple lawsuits are in play about specific No Surprises Act requirements, implementation of the Act must occur in the meantime.
 Click here to access American Medical Association resources to help providers navigate the implementation process.

-Clinical Topics: Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Acute Heart Failure, Smoking
+Clinical Topics: Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, COVID-19 Hub, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Acute Heart Failure, Smoking

 Keywords: ACC Publications, Cardiology Magazine, Adolescent, Pregnancy, Female, Centers for Medicare and Medicaid Services, U.S., Menthol, Quality of Life, United States Food and Drug Administration, Risk Evaluation and Mitigation, Drug Labeling, Public Health, COVID-19, Capsules, Health Equity, Heel, Heel, Inpatients, Medically Uninsured, N95 Respirators, Patient Readmission, Smokers, Social Determinants of Health, Value-Based Purchasing, Washington, Medicare, Tobacco Products, Health Policy, Iatrogenic Disease, Myocardial Infarction, Cardiomyopathy, Hypertrophic, Diagnosis-Related Groups, Social Responsibility, Contraindications, Drug Interactions, Cardiac Myosins, Cardiomyopathies, Heart Failure, Cardiology, Hospitals, Reward